 Follow these tips to help you make precise straight cuts on short or longer materials.

-Top 3 Ways on How to Make Straight Cuts with a Circular Saw
+Top 3 Best Ways On How To Make Straight Cuts With A Circular Saw

 We know that a table saw is best suited for making straight cuts.
 However, what if you work offsite, your budget is limited, or you own a small shop?